-A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps, currently leading high-performing teams.
+A developer turned CTO with 20+ years of experience: proficient in backend development, specialized in scalability and DevOps, invested in helping teams become top performers.

-I was CTO of Influencity, a company in the field of influencer marketing.
-I led a team of talented developers and helped them build the best platform for influencer marketing, using Node.js and React.
+I joined Influencity, a company in the field of influencer marketing.
+I led a team of talented developers and helped them build their for influencer marketing using Node.js and React.

 While there I helped improve the architecture, hired two new engineers (for a total of 6 people) and led the team during a complete revamping of critical modules.